 Taylor St. Jacques and Glynhafan Red Kestral earned top overall honors in the Large Regular Hunter Pony Championship, while Devin Seek and Woodlands Polar Bear received the Small Green Hunter Pony Championship title.

-National titles are determined following three phases of competition, with Model and Under Saddle phases each counting towards 25% of the overall score, and the remaining 50% being determined by the Over Fences phase.
+National titles are determined following three phases of competition, with Model and Under Saddle phases, each counting towards 25% of the overall score, and the remaining 50% is determined by the Over Fences phase.

 St. Jacques (Glen Allen, Va.) and Peacock Ridge LLC’s Glynhafan Red Kestral earned the Large Regular Hunter Pony Championship after a fantastic round in the Over Fences phase to score 260.6.
 The pair finished first in the phase.

 On Tuesday, she and the 10-year-old Half Welsh gelding received scores of 252.05 and 252.12 in the Model and Under Saddle phases, respectively, putting them in sixth place overall.
 Their strong over fences performance pushed them from sixth to the top of the leaderboard to win the Champion ribbon with a final score of 1025.39.